exercism/r/concepts/dates-times/about.md

 ## Conclusion

-Working with dates and datetimes is much easier with lubridate than with Base R.
+Working with dates and datetimes is usually much easier with lubridate than with Base R.

 This Concept has tried to give an overview, but inevitably misses out very many details.